On the Degrees-of-Freedom of the K-user Distributed Broadcast Channel: A Simple Example

 \subsection{Encoding}

-The proposed transmission scheme consists in only one channel use during which $K-1$~data symbols of rate $\alpha^{(1)}\log_2(P)$~bits are sent to \emph{each} user (thus leading to $K(K-1)$ data symbols being sent in one channel use), while an additional data symbol of data rate $(1-\alpha^{(1)})\log_2(P)$~bits is broadcast \emph{from TX~$1$}.
-Note that the information which is contained in this broadcast symbol is not only composed of information bits destined to one user, but is also composed of side information necessary for decoding the other --private-- data symbols, as will be detailed in Subsection~\ref{se:weak_CSIT:quantization}.
-The data symbol vector destined to user~$i$ is denoted by $\bm{s}_i\in \mathbb{C}^{K-1}$ while the broadcast data symbol is denoted by $s_0\in \mathbb{C}$.
+The transmission scheme consists in a single channel use during which $3$~private data symbols of $\alpha^{(1)}\log_2(P)$~bits are sent to each user, thus leading to $9$~data symbols being sent in one channel use.
+Additionally, a common data symbol of rate $(1-\alpha^{(1)})\log_2(P)$~bits is broadcast from TX~$1$ to all users using superposition coding~\cite{Cover2006}.
+Note that the information contained in this common data symbol is not only composed of ``fresh'' information bits destined to one user, but is also composed of side information necessary for the decoding of the private data symbols, as will be detailed below.
+The transmitted signal~$\xv\in \mathbb{C}^3$ is then equal to